-Interestingly, some managers recognize that the strict exercise of episodic power might be considered restrictive and that people communicate informally.
-Nevertheless, controlling communication continues as the preferred management approach.
+Interestingly, some managers recognize that the strict exercise of episodic power might be considered as being restrictive and that people communicate informally.
+Notwithstanding, controlling communication continues as the preferred management approach.
 The management response to workarounds differs.
-Some managers suggested that employee workarounds could lead to restrictions from management, such as banning the use of noncorporate IS and dissolving informal networks.
+Some managers suggest that employee workarounds could lead to punitive restrictions from management, such as banning the use of non-corporate IS and dissolving informal networks.
 This can be considered as an episodic power response from management.
 Other managers explained that they facilitate such practices and informal networks to support employee work and acknowledged the convenience of using these tools to share knowledge.
 Therefore, a systemic power response from employees could enact a systemic power response from management.
-These occurrences evidence power as dynamic and fluid in practice, responding to the exercise of episodic/systemic power.
+These occurrences evidence power as dynamic and fluid in practices, responding to the exercise of episodic/systemic power.

-Power dynamics in Case 1 were prominent between managers and employees and focused on management control of tools for knowledge sharing.
-Rules and norms were established to control email use among employees, social media was blocked, and employees' use of websites was monitored.
-This suggests that episodic, hierarchical power largely dominated the systemic power of knowledge sharing among the employees.
+Power dynamics in case one were prominent between managers and employees and focused on management control of tools for knowledge sharing.
+Rules and norms were established to control email use among employees, social media was blocked, and employees' use of web sites was monitored.
+This suggests that episodic, hierarchical power largely trumped the systemic power of knowledge sharing amongst the employee community.
 Managers aimed to control communication and knowledge sharing, viewing open communications as a threat to episodic power.
-The analysis of Case 1 therefore demonstrates that power dynamics in activity systems are dominated by episodic forms of power.
+The analysis of case one therefore demonstrates power dynamics in activity systems are dominated by episodic forms of power.
 The case also demonstrates instances of systemic forms of power in employee workarounds and informal knowledge sharing activities.

-The primary contradiction in the activity system of Case 1 is therefore the perception and control of the object (i.e., knowledge sharing).
-Employees recognize the usevalue of knowledge sharing to solve problems, while managers perceive knowledge sharing activities as tokens that should be controlled through monitoring the tools that enable the activities.
-This primary contradiction of the perception of knowledge sharing and its management leads to a secondary contradiction between the subject and the rules as the strict rules instilled by managers provoke employee workarounds and informal knowledge sharing to circumvent the rules, hierarchy, and controls.
-The benefits of collaborative tools for knowledge sharing are outweighed by the strict hierarchy, rules, and the need to continuously monitor communication.
-This explains the dominant use of emails as a knowledge sharing tool within the Bulgarian organizations studied.
-Sharing knowledge is governed by hierarchy and control, where power emerges from the division of labor and is manifested through strict rules and procedures-i.e., episodic power.
+The primary contradiction in the activity system of case one is therefore the perception and control of the object (i.e., knowledge sharing).
+Employees recognize the use-value of knowledge sharing to solve problems, while managers perceive knowledge sharing activities as tokens that should be controlled through monitoring the tools that enable the activities.
+This primary contradiction of the perception of knowledge sharing and its management lead to a secondary contradiction between the subject and the rules as the strict rules instilled by managers provokes employee workarounds and informal knowledge sharing to circumvent the rules, hierarchy and controls.
+The benefits of collaborative tools for knowledge sharing are outweighed by the strict hierarchy, rules and the need to continuously monitor communication.
+This explains the prevailing use of emails as a knowledge sharing tool within the Bulgarian organizations studied.
+Sharing knowledge is governed by hierarchy and control, where power stems from the division of labor and is manifested through strict rules and procedures - episodic power.

-4.2 Case 2: Compliance and Knowledge Sharing in Global Development
+4.2 Case two: Compliance and knowledge sharing in global development

-Case 2 focuses on the development sector, a local Thai hospital (a public health authority), and, most importantly, a Thai NGO called HTSG.
-The paper draws on five examples from collected data to illustrate the power dynamics in the NGO's activities.
-Such aid chains of many organizations are typical and accepted in global development (Wallace et al., 2006), and power dynamics are evident in interorganizational compliance processes, learning, and knowledge sharing activities.
-Case 2 highlights episodic/systemic power in a network of activities (Blackler, 2009; Engeström et al., 1999; Karanasios & Allen, 2013).
+Case two focuses on the development sector, a local Thai hospital (a public health authority) and, most importantly, a Thai NGO called HTSG.
+We draw on five examples from collected data to illustrate the power relations in the NGO's activities.
+Such "aid chains" of many organizations are typical and accepted in global development (Wallace et al, 2006), and power relations are evident in interorganizational compliance processes, learning and knowledge sharing activities.
+Case two highlights episodic/systemic power in a network of activities (Blackler, 2009; Engeström et al, 1999; Karanasios and Allen, 2013).

-HTSG is a small NGO in northern Thailand with around 25 employees providing healthcare services for marginalized, ethnic minority communities in mountainous and remote terrains.
-HTSG runs short-term projects, funded by the EU, USAID, international NGOs, private philanthropic organizations, and the UN.
-HTSG's IS-mediated activities are not high-tech-the organization uses "old" desktops, laptops and "mundane" software (e.g., MS Word, Excel) and funder-reporting IS.
+HTSG is a small NGO in northern Thailand with around 25 employees.
+It provides healthcare services for marginalized, ethnic minority communities in mountainous and remote terrains.
+HTSG runs short-term projects, funded by the EU, USAID, international NGOs, private philanthropic organizations and the UN.
+Their IS-mediated activities are not high-tech.
+They use 'old' desktops, laptops and 'mundane' software (e.g., MS Word, Excel) and funder reporting IS.
+They can be described as digital novices.